ds5110/git-intro/README.md

 make data
 ```

+* This step is automatic if you start with Q1 (below)
-* You need to do this when you first clone the repo because CSV files are .gitignored.
+* This step is necessary when you first clone the repo because CSV files are .gitignored.
 * If you don't have requisite software, check out [install.md](http://github.com/ds5010/spring-2023/install.md).
 * If you're not familiar with git, check out [git.md](http://github.com/ds5010/spring-2023/git.md).